-There are some rules for freezing the egg cell.
-For this purpose, egg cells should be ready for fertilization which is called M2.
-In M2, there is a diamond-shaped core called spindle containing 23 chromosomes.
+For the egg freezing procedure, there are certain rules.
+Firstly, egg cells must be ready for fertilization, which is known as M2.
+In M2, there is a diamond-shaped core called a spindle containing 23 chromosomes.
 The other 23 chromosomes are located outside the cell.
-These are called polar body pole bodies
+These are called pole bodies.

-The most important issue in the process of freezing eggs, is the liquid contained in the cell.
-Although the egg cell is the largest cell in the body, most of it consists of water.
-In the freezing process, these liquid ice crystals become organelles that break down inside the cell and break down and break down the core contents of the cell during freezing.
+The most important part of the egg freezing process is the liquid contained in the cell.
+Although the egg is the largest cell in the body, most of it consists of water.
+In the freezing process, these liquid ice crystals become organelles that break down inside the cell, and break down the core contents of the cell during freezing.
 Therefore, it is necessary to remove the water inside the egg as much as possible before freezing.
 In the process of freezing the eggs, the water inside is taken out without damaging the cell with specially prepared liquids.
-Instead, a special liquid is introduced into the cell.
+A special liquid is introduced into the cell.

-This special liquid is similar to antifreeze used in vehicles and is toxic to cells.
-This application will prevent damage caused by the crystallization of water in the freezing process, glassization ie vitrification will occur.
-Two different techniques are used in egg freezing process.
+This special liquid is similar to antifreeze used in vehicles, and is toxic to cells.
+This application will prevent damage caused by the crystallization of water in the freezing process, and vitrification will occur.

-Fast freezing (vitrification-glassization): This technique, which has been used in the freezing of sperm and embryos in the past, has been developed and made suitable for freezing of eggs.
+This technique, which has been used in the freezing of sperm and embryos in the past, has been developed and made suitable for the freezing of eggs.
 In this technique, the egg cell is cooled from room temperature to -186 degrees.
-This method, which could not be applied in egg freezing process, has been developed and started to be done successfully with current applications.
-The cytoplasm structure of the unfertilized egg in the cytoplasm of the genetic material, the size of the egg was difficult to implement the process.
-However, with the introduction of new techniques and freezing solutions, vitrification technique has been made suitable for egg freezing.
-Therefore, high success rates have been achieved.
-Egg freezing process may use different protocols even if the clinics perform the same technique.
-But the result is the same.
+This method, which could not be applied in the egg freezing process, has been developed and is now done successfully with current applications.
+In the past, the cytoplasm structure of the unfertilized egg in the cytoplasm of the genetic material and the size of the egg was difficult to implement.
+However now, with the introduction of new techniques and freezing solutions, vitrification technique has been made suitable for egg freezing.
+Therefore, high success rates are achieved.
+Egg freezing process may use different protocols even if the clinics perform the same technique, but the end result is the same.